What’s in store for 2020

 We took a presentation of the project to SAPA via Country Arts SA in Noarlunga at The Hopgood Theatre in June.

-We have been invited to part of the Back To Back Short Show Festival at The Star Theatre in Hilton, October 20th.
+As a result we were invited to part of the Back To Back Short Show Festival at The Star Theatre in Hilton, October 20th.

 After farewelling Matt and Elizabeth in 2017, we were tasked with finding a new team and writing new material.
 We welcomed Gem Phillips, Trish Drioli, Satomi Ohnishi and Ashley Turner to the line up and created a brand new show.
 2018 Fringe Festival was witness to the new project title as Adelaide songs – Director’s Cut